ZivojinV/ILGhelipot/README.md

-# SUBD25Helipot
+# ILGhelipot
-Custom control board based on the PIC16F15244 with RS-485 communication, helipot input, and 7-segment display feedback.
+Custom-designed control board built around the PIC16F15224 microcontroller.

 ## ⚙️ Functionality

 The system uses a helical potentiometer (helipot) as the main input.
-By rotating the helipot, the board sends control signals to increase or decrease the output voltage of a connected device.
+By rotating the helipot, the board generates a PWM signal that can be used to control external devices.

-The current position is displayed on 7-segment displays as a value from **0 to 1023**, providing a visual indication of the adjustment level.

-The system has been tested and verified to work reliably.
+The PWM duty cycle is adjusted based on the helipot position, allowing precise and smooth control.

 ## 💻 Firmware

 This repository includes the firmware responsible for:
 - Reading the helipot input
-- Handling RS-485 communication
-- Driving the 7-segment displays
+- Generating the PWM signal
+- Controlling system behavior

+## 🔌 Hardware Overview

+The board includes:
+- PIC16F15224 microcontroller
+- 7805 voltage regulator
+- SUB-D25 connector for signal interfacing

 ## 🧩 Hardware Design

 The repository also includes hardware design files:
 - Schematic (circuit design)
 - PCB layout (printed circuit board design)